-Empire Genomics’ 1p1q FISH Probe is designed to detect amplifications and deletions in the 1p32.3 and 1q21.3 chromosomal regions bearing the CDKN2C and CKS1B genes.
+Empire Genomics’ 1p1q FISH Probe is designed to detect amplifications and deletions in the 1p32.3 and 1q21.3 chromosomal regions bearing the CDKN2C and CKS1B genes, respectively.
 The probe comes labeled in green and orange, but can be customized to meet your needs.

 *USA – ASR, EU – CE Marked (Green-Orange color option only)